Sciman101/Brainf/README.md

 ## Usage
 To load your code, use `BFSession.load()`.
 To run it, call `BFSession.run()`.
 An example is provided [here](src/main/java/info/sciman/Main.java).

+Alternatively, after loading you can call `BFSession.step()` to step through your code iteratively.
+Each call to `step()` will return the value under the pointer at the end of the step.
+You can use `BFSession.available()` to check if there is any remaining code to be executed.

 ## Contributing
 This project adheres to the [Google Java Style](https://google.github.io/styleguide/javaguide.html).
 This is accomplished with the [`googleJavaFormat()`](https://github.com/diffplug/spotless/tree/main/plugin-gradle#google-java-format) formatter of the [Spotless](https://github.com/diffplug/spotless) Gradle plugin.